daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_12_explore_senstivity_labels.md

     1. This window defines protection settings for teams, groups, and sites that have this label applied.
 This is not enabled, select **Next** on the bottom of the page.
     1. This window is a preview feature to automatically apply this label to schematized data assets in Microsoft Purview Data Map (such as SQL, Synapse, and more) that contain the sensitive info types you choose.
 This feature is not enabled.
 Select **Cancel** at the bottom of the page to exit the label configuration wizard and return to the Information Protection page.

-1. From the left navigation panel, select **Label policies**.
+1. From the left navigation panel, select **Policies** then select **Publishing policies**.
 It is through label policies that sensitivity labels can be published.
 The Microsoft 365 tenant has been configured with some label policies, for your convenience.

 1. Select **Confidential-Finance Policy**.
 A window opens that provides information about the policy.
 Select **Edit policy** from the top of the window.
 Here you will walk through the settings without changing anything.
     1. Review the description for “Choose sensitivity labels to publish”.
 Notice the label that is listed.
 Don’t change any settings.
 Select **Next** on the bottom of the page.